 Working while traveling

-Lately though travel blogging (read my article: life of a travel blogger) became a thing and I do make some money with this.
+Lately though travel blogging (read my article: a day in the life of a travel blogger) became a thing and I do make some money with this.
 Making money being a travel blogger seems like the best thing ever.
 But that is not reality!
 If you have to survive from your travel blogging income you will most likely end up sleeping in the streets.
 Hours and hours I am spending behind my Macbook and on Instagram.
 For what?
 I don't know yet, may be it is all effort that will never pay off!
 Take a look at my popular article 'how to become popular on Instagram'.
 But some day I still hope to make a living from my blog.
-Living in Asia is cheap and I like a simple life.
+Living in Asia is cheap and I like the simple and uncomplicated lifestyle here.
 There is not much needed to make me smile.
 Lets see where this adventure ends!

-My story is simple I saved enough money to travel around for years!
+My story for the first three years that I traveled non stop around the world is simple: I saved enough money to travel around for years!
 I never really thought about where to go and what to do.
 To me it was just a matter of leaving my comfort zone and looking for an adventure, which was making me happy and still does!

 Did I fuel your wanderlust?
 Get great deals with Qatar Airways.